 The water distribution system was designed and has the capacity to support full build-out of the FBNA campus.
 Currently, only 1.0 million gallons per day (MGD) is used out of a capacity of 3.0 MGD.
-A 1.5-million-gallon water storage tank that serves FBNA is located north of Barta Road, north of the project site.
+A 1.5-million-gallon water storage tank that serves FBNA is located north of Barta Road, north of the study area.

-Wastewater for the entire post is collected by a 14-inch line that runs to the Fairfax County Sewer stub-out at the south end of campus.
+Wastewater for the entire installation is collected by a 14-inch diameter line that runs to the Fairfax County Sewer stub-out at the south end of the campus.